 In administering the Australian honours system, the OOSGG is subject to varying degrees of influence by external factors.
-This includes:
+These include:

-- Budget funding is static, however expenditure fluctuates with the cost of medals (including price of precious metals) and the demand on medal stocks, depending on the number of awards approved; - Government policy the honours system is responsive to changes in honours policy, regulations and the creation of new awards.
-This places new demands on budgets and staff, through administration and procurement of insignia; - Promotion the level of promotional activities undertaken by the Government influences the volume of nominations: and - Community engagement and sentiment nomination volumes are influenced by broad community engagement and public sentiment.
+- Budget funding is static, however expenditure fluctuates with the cost of medals (including the price of precious metals) and the demand on medal stocks, depending on the number of awards approved; - Government policy the honours system is responsive to changes in honours policy, regulations and the creation of new awards.
+This places new demands on budgets and staff, through administration and procurement of insignia; - Promotion the level of promotional activities undertaken by the Government influences the volume of nominations; - Community engagement nomination volumes are influenced by broad community engagement.
+The introduction of an on-line nomination form and the streamlining of the nomination process have resulted in a notable increase of nominations.
+This places demands on resources and requires the Office to introduce initiatives to meet that demand; and - Community sentiment and diversity the ongoing need to ensure the honours system is reflective of a contemporary Australian population.